keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 - Fine-tuning a pretrained backbone
 - Training a image classifier from scratch

-KerasCV uses Keras 3 to work with any of TensorFlow, Pytorch and Jax.
+KerasCV uses Keras 3 to work with any of TensorFlow, PyTorch or Jax.
 In the guide below, we will use the `jax` backend.
 This guide runs in TensorFlow or PyTorch backends with zero changes, simply update the `KERAS_BACKEND` below.